cjm96/WDM_GW_wavelets/README.md

 # Documentation

-Documentation is built using `Sphinx`.
+Documentation is built using `sphinx`.
 You will first need to ensure you have this installed; this can be done by installing with the docs extras.

 ```bash
 pip install .[docs]